 Waqf in Islam

-Waqf is a concept in Islam that involves the endowment of assets for the benefit of the community.
+Waqf is a concept of waqf in islam that involves the endowment of assets for the benefit of the community.
 The concept of Waqf was first encouraged by the Prophet Muhammad (PBUH) as evidenced by the example of Othman ibn Affan (RA) who bought the “Romah Well.”
 According to Sahih Al Bokhary, the Prophet (PBUH) asked who would buy the well and make it available to everyone, to which Othman (RA) responded by purchasing the well and ensuring its public availability.
 This highlights the importance of public services being available to all in Islam.

 Send Donations In Ramadan - Waqf

-Waqf has been practiced in various forms around the world for hundreds of years, with notable examples in the Middle East and Europe.
+waqf in islamic finance has been practiced in various forms around the world for hundreds of years, with notable examples in the Middle East and Europe.
 The idea of Waqf is to ensure that the benefits of one’s wealth continue to serve the community even after one’s lifetime.
 This concept continues to play a crucial role in many societies today and has proven to be an effective way of promoting social and economic development.